The Split block is used to split the communication between the connected Campaign entry blocks and the Communication blocks. It's quite handy.

 Split block settings

 Split testing, also known as A/B testing, can't work on its own.
-You need to specify how and what do you want to split, so you need to have at least two communication blocks connected to the Split block.
+You need to specify how and which communication do you want to split, so you need to have at least two communication blocks connected to the Split block.
 Then, choose the type of split:

-- Split contacts - split the contacts and the communication they are receiving (Email, SMS, Print).
-Here you can add any communication blocks to split the contacts.
-The first contact will receive the first communication (ex. email), the second will receive the second one (ex.
+- Split contacts - split the sent communication evenly.
+You can add any communication block (Email, SMS, Print) to split the contacts.
+The first contact will receive the first communication block (ex. email), the second will receive the second block (ex.
 SMS), the third contact the third one (ex. print) and so on.
 It also works if you use the same type of block (email only for example).